 - Sound after each word may be slightly distracting for some

 2. Best For Six Months To Three Years: VTech Musical Rhymes Book

 The vibrant rhymes book with six easy-to-turn pages features nursery rhymes and colorful pictures.
 It contains slide-and-twist fun play pieces on each page and five colorful piano keys that play sounds of different instruments.
-The book has two modes; the learning mode introduces age-appropriate vocabulary, whereas the music mode plays fun sounds and nursery rhymes.
+The language development toy has two modes; the learning mode introduces age-appropriate vocabulary, whereas the music mode plays fun sounds and nursery rhymes.
 It also includes a light-up star that your child can press to see flashing lights in sync with the sounds.
-Recommended for children aged from six months to three years, this book requires two AAA batteries to work.
-If you want to find out more about this product and its usage, make sure to check out this review on YouTube.
+Recommended for children aged six months to three years, this book requires two AAA batteries to work.
+If you want to find out more about this parent-recommended developmental toy and its usage, make sure to check out this testing cum review video on YouTube.

 - Boosts fine motor skills

 - May not have a handle for easy carrying

 3. Best For Fine Motor Skills: Lamaze Peek-A-Boo Forest Baby Book